8 Best Renters Insurance Companies in Georgia of 2026

 Liability Coverage

-Liability protects you against lawsuits from someone who experiences bodily damage, as well as property damage, that you or your family caused to them on your property.
+Liability protects you against lawsuits from someone who experiences bodily damage and property damage that you or your family caused to them on your property.

 So, if the injured person sues you for damages, liability will cover your legal defense.